YuvalTzoor/Readme-profile/README.md

 ## 🙋‍♂️ About Me

-- 🎓 Web Developer| BA in Information Science and Web Technologies from Bar Ilan University.
+- 🎓 Web Developer | BA in Information Science and Web Technologies from Bar Ilan University.

+- 💼 Currently working at Ericsson as Cloud engineer.

 - 💪 Ambitious, self-motivated, hardworking person and a great team player.